-The News Literacy Project’s professional development (PD) programs teach educators how to provide their students with the skills, resources and confidence to navigate an increasingly complex and ever-changing information landscape.
+The News Literacy Project’s professional development (PD) programs emphasize teaching educators essential news literacy concepts they can integrate into the curriculum to provide their students with the abilities, knowledge and confidence to navigate an increasingly complex and ever-changing information landscape.

-We offer compelling interactive professional development, on site or via webinar, for educators from a variety of disciplines, including librarians and technology/media specialists.
+We offer compelling interactive workshops, on site or via webinar, for educators from a variety of subject area and grade levels, including librarians and technology/media specialists.

 We know news literacy

 Our experienced staff includes former classroom educators and journalists who can address a variety of core topics.
-You will leave our sessions equipped to give students lasting news literacy skills.
+You will leave our sessions equipped with knowledge, strategies and resources to give students lasting news literacy skills.

 Tailored to your needs

-- Teaching digital verification to spark news literacy learning: Dive deep into the tools and skills needed to verify the authenticity of information and learn to create engaging fact-checking investigations that inspire students to investigate viral content online.
-Topics include using reverse image searches to determine authenticity; researching domain registration to discover a website’s owner; using archives to explore deleted or changed content; developing keen observation skills to detect false context; and using Google Street View to confirm locations.
-Access to NLP resources and classroom-ready examples is included.
+Teaching digital verification to spark news literacy learning: Dive into the tools and skills needed to verify the authenticity of information and learn to create engaging fact-checking investigations that empower students to investigate and debunk viral content.
+Topics include learning to use reverse image searches to determine authenticity of photos and video; using archivers to explore deleted or changed content; developing critical observation skills to determine original context; and using Google Street View to confirm locations.

-- Evaluating the quality of standards-based journalism: This session introduces and explores the standards and ideals of quality journalism.
-Learn why students need to have an understanding of journalistic concepts such as verification, fairness, accountability and independence — and how to build on that understanding in ways that empower students to identify credible news reporting and respond to coverage that is lacking in some way.
+Evaluating the quality of standards-based journalism: Learn why students need to have an understanding of mainstay journalism concepts such as verification, fairness, accountability and independence — and how to build on that understanding in ways that empower students to identify credible news reporting and respond to coverage that is lacking in some way.

 We can prepare customized quotes for specific time frames, settings and topics.